Course Code: q19

 This lesson wraps up the discussion on QuickBooks' accounts payable tools.
 You will learn how to get QuickBooks to memorize bills that you find yourself paying over and over again, month after month.

 In this lesson, you will get hands-on experience with invoicing.
 You will find out how to create an invoice, fill it with invoice items, edit it, print it, and even email it to your customers.

 Okay, so you've created an invoice and delivered it to your customer.
 With a little bit of luck, your customer will place the invoice on their "to-do" list and, eventually, you will receive some form of payment for your troubles.
 Now what?
 You will find out in this lesson.

 This lesson explores some useful customer-related reports that can help you keep track of exactly who owes you what.
 You will learn what to do if you ever incur a charge on behalf of a customer and wish to be reimbursed for that expense.

 This lesson focuses on learning how to customize your QuickBooks invoices to give them a more professional look.
 You will also learn how to work with two of QuickBooks' more advanced features: inventory tracking and estimating.

-In your final lesson, you will find out how to create, use, and memorize a wide variety of useful reports that can help you locate, organize, sort, total, summarize, and otherwise make sense of all those transactions you've painstakingly entered into QuickBooks.
+In the final lesson, you will find out how to use a wide variety of reports that can help you locate, organize, sort, total, and summarize all of the transactions that you've painstakingly entered into QuickBooks.

 Scott Paxton is a Certified Public Accountant and holds master's degrees in business administration and accounting.
 His background includes experience as a public accountant, a manager in the banking industry, an entrepreneur and a college business instructor.
 Paxton has also spent much of his career helping small business owners successfully implement and troubleshoot QuickBooks.